HermanKoii/pyethereum/README_Prometheus.md

 ### Quick Start

-Here's a basic example of using the project:
+Here's a basic example of initializing the project:

 ```python
 import rlp